-- A person who owns, controls or operates an accommodation facility in Victoria may only operate that facility in accordance with these directions during the restricted activity period.
+- (1) A person who owns, controls or operates an accommodation facility outside the Restricted Area may only operate that facility in accordance with these directions during the restricted activity period.

 - (2) For the purposes of this clause, an accommodation facility includes, but is not limited to, any of the following, whether operated on a for profit or not-for-profit basis:

 - (a) a camping ground;

 - (b) a caravan park;

 - (c) a hotel;

 - (d) a hostel;

+- (e) a Bed and Breakfast;

-- (e) a private holiday rental facility, including Bed and Breakfasts and AirBnBs;
+- (f) a private holiday rental facility, including AirBnBs;

-- (f) a motel:
+- (g) a motel;

-- (g) a serviced apartment.
+- (h) a serviced apartment.